ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 default.
 All other statuses will have to be enabled to become available for use.

-All orders will be in status `Preparation` when created.

 Statuses can be enabled only by the system administrators.
 Once enabled, a status cannot be disabled.
 The reason for this is that already existing orders may be in a specific status, or have a specific status recorded in its history, and removing such a status would introduce inconsistencies in the database.
-The description of the semantic of a status can be edited by the system administrators.
+The description of the semantics of a status can be edited by the system administrators.

+All orders will be in status `Preparation` when created.

 Transitions between the statuses can be edited by the system administrators.
 The only transition enabled by default is the one from